Glossary: list of terms

 Plant available water

-Total amount of water in the root zone that is available for evapotranspiration, it is water retained in the soil between the states of field capacity and permanent wilting point, usually expressed in mm.
+Total amount of water in the root zone that is available for evapotranspiration.
+It is water retained in the soil between the states of field capacity and permanent wilting point.
+Usually expressed in mm.
 The more plant available water, the greater the productivity and biological activity of the soil.
-Graphical interpretation at (5) https://link.springer.com/chapter/10.1007/978-3-031-18923-4_6/figures/4

 Pollutant

-Substance or agent present in the soil (or groundwater) which, due to its properties, amount or concentration, causes adverse impacts on soil functions and negatively affects soil biota and other living beings.
+Substance or compound present in the soil (or groundwater) which, due to its properties, amount or concentration, causes adverse impacts on soil function and negatively affects soil biota and other living biota.

-Conscious process necessary for soil and soil properties preservation realised at different levels (personal, local, national, continental) and using information obtained by soil research.
-Sustainability is the result of this process.
+A conscious process necessary to preserve the soil and its properties, carried out at different levels (personal, local, national, continental) and using information obtained from soil research for the sustainable management of soils.

 R